department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 ### Basic steps

 1. Obtain the https link that will be used to redirect to the app `ex: https://staging.va.gov/my-health/appointments`
-2. Update the `getStateFromPath` function within the `linking.tsx` file.
+2. Update the `getStateFromPath` function within the `src/constants/linking.tsx` file.
 An example is provided below.
 - Note that within the `prefixes` array, `https://staging.va.gov` and `https://va.gov` have already been added.
 If your new universal link does not include these options as a prefix, a new element will need to be added here in addition to the relevant portions within the [configurations](#configurations).
 ```tsx
 // Handles https://staging.va.gov/my-health/appointments & https://staging.va.gov/my-health/appointments/past